wunderwuzzi23/blog/content/posts/zero-trust.md

 Interestingly, by default these ports are tpyically locked down by the Operating System vendors.

-If you want to be very drastic (full zero trust so to speak), consider to block all inbound traffic in general by default
+If you want to be very drastic (full zero trust so to speak), consider to block all inbound traffic in general by default.
 Anything that allows to run admin commands should be turned off for sure by default (this includes a lot of other products and services that can be found out there - just highlighting the most common ones that one should start with).

 And here are a few other things to remember: